 When your car is damaged in an accident, it is sometimes easy to determine who caused the accident and who is responsible for the repairs.
 What if your car is damaged because of a pothole or a shoulder drop-off?
 Who is liable for those types of damages?
-Can a California car accident lawyer help?
+Can a Fresno car accident lawyer help?

 The easy answer is whoever is responsible for the maintenance of the road is liable for accidents that happen due to the negligence of the road.
 This means the city, county, or state who “owns” the road is liable.
 That does not mean you will not have to fight for your right to compensation after an automobile accident.